glycerine/monty/README.md

 # Monty

-Monty is a subset of Python, supplemented with the Go standard library which is called by reflection.
+Monty is a dialect of Python, supplemented with the Go standard library.
+Calls into compiled library functions leverage that highly tuned and well tested code.
+Monty provides a subset of Python.
+The Monty interpreter is pure Go, calls compiled Go by reflection, and runs without any CGO dependencies.

 It is licensed under a 3-clause BSD style license.

 Monty is a fork of the starlark-go project.
 That code is available at https://go.starlark.net ,